Marcia Freedman: Biography

 Born into a Jewish family in Newark, New Jersey, on May 17, 1938, Freedman earned a Bachelor of Arts degree from Bennington College and a Master of Arts degree from New York University.
 Between 1960 and 1967, she participated in the American civil rights movement.
-She immigrated to Israel in the late 1960s, where she became active in social and political causes.
+She immigrated to Israel in 1969, where she became active in social and political causes.

 Freedman gained public attention for her efforts to reform abortion laws and advance feminist issues in Israel.
 In 1973, the Israeli feminist movement chose to support Shulamit Aloni’s Ratz party, and Freedman was placed third on its electoral list.
 The party won three seats in the 1973 Israeli legislative election, resulting in Freedman’s election to the Knesset.
 Ratz merged into Ya’ad – Civil Rights Movement in 1975, but in 1976 Freedman and Aryeh Eliav left to form the Social-Democratic Faction, later renamed the Independent Socialist Faction.
 Freedman served as a member of the Knesset from 1973 to 1977.

 Before the 1977 Israeli legislative election, Freedman established the Women’s Party, although she did not run as its candidate.
 The party did not pass the electoral threshold but contributed to raising awareness of women’s issues in Israel.
 During her tenure in the Knesset, Freedman addressed topics that had previously received little public discussion in Israel, including domestic violence, rape, incest, child prostitution, and breast cancer.

 In addition to her work on women’s rights, Freedman became increasingly engaged with discussions on Israeli–Palestinian relations and was among the early Israeli Jewish proponents of the two-state solution.
 She was involved with communications with the Palestine Liberation Organization.
 In a 2015 interview with the American Jewish Peace Archive, she described her involvement in foreign policy as unplanned, stemming from her position in the Knesset.